Special offer

 Right-to-work checks

-• They do not have leave to enter or remain in the UK;
+• Not having leave to enter or remain in the UK

-• Their leave to enter or remain in the UK is out of date;
+• Leave to enter or remain that is out of date

 Criminal record or DBS check